-Prerequisites: Private Pilot Certificate and Instrument Rating,
+Prerequisites: Private Pilot Certificate and Instrument Rating, or consent of the instructor.

 Introduction to high performance, multi engine, aerobatic, and tailwheel aircraft; their systems, performance, weight and balance computations, flight procedures, characteristics, and emergencies.
 Unusual attitude recoveries, IFR and VFR.